grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _The dive below the deep scattering layer_
 	* person at controls reports bottom has done something funny, suddenly jumped up towards them by hundreds of meters
 	* Percy suspects she knows why. orders them to dive
+	* They are at like ~230 meters. the bottom is around 250 meters, they pass through it to ~260 meters --- lots of stress on the Prospects hull at that depth
 	* Cassandra thinks they will crash into the bottom, Percy knows they will go right through it because it's just fish.
 	* {Where's the Gnat?
 I think it goes and gets lost in the storm}
 	* {They head down towards the deep scattering layer --- the instruments telling them they are going to hit the bottom, hard.
 But Percy knows instinctively that it's just billions of tiny fish --- the "bottom" has a particular sound on sonar.}